jokocide/jokoci.de/resources/posts/ansible.md

           ansible_ssh_private_key_file: example_absolute_path_to_ssh_private_key
 ```

-Now when I clone my project later down the road, it will be trivial to recall what files I need to create and populate with real information to get my playbooks working again.

-Simply create a file with a name identical to the example file, but without the _example part, and then copy the data from the example to the real file and populate the variables with real data.
+Now when I clone my project later down the road, it will be easy to remember what files I need to create and populate with real information to get my playbooks working again.
+I just need to create a file with a name that matches the example file, but without the _example part, and then copy the data from the example to the real file and fill in the variables.

-I also feel it is worth mentioning [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
+I also think I should mention [Ansible Vault](https://docs.ansible.com/ansible/latest/user_guide/vault.html).
 This is a built-in tool that allows you to encrypt files that contain sensitive data.
-I personally do not use this tool, so refer to the documentation if you are interested in this solution.
+I personally do not use this tool, so I don't think I am qualified to give advice on using it.